Effective as of 14 March 2022

 9. Is your Website or Services collecting information from children, or directed in any way towards children?

-We do not knowingly collect any personal information from children under the age of 13 in connection with our Website or Services, and our business is not directed in any way towards children.
-If you are under age 13, please do use our Website or Services, and do not give us any personal information.
-If you have reason to believe that a child under the age of 13 has provided any personal information to us, please contact us at email@example.com, and we will endeavor to delete that information from our databases expeditiously.
+We do not knowingly collect, maintain, or use any personal information from children under the age of 13 in connection with our Website or Services, and no part of our Website or Services is directed towards children.
+If you have reason to believe that a child under the age of 13 has provided any personal information to us, please contact us at firstname.lastname@example.org.

 10. Do you exercise any control over the privacy practices of third-party websites to which you may link?